SPECIAL DIETARY NEEDS POLICY

 - A child with a disability must be provided substitutions of special foods, including special supplements, when a statement signed by a “state licensed healthcare professional” supports that need.
 CDE only permits the following state licensed healthcare professionals to complete and sign a written medical statement for a disability: licensed physicians, physician assistants, or nurse practitioners.

 The Medical Statement form is available below:

 - The completion of the Medical Statement is required to ensure that the modified meal is reimbursable, and to ensure that any meal modifications meet nutrition standards that are medically appropriate for the child.

-- Medical Statements are in effect until the condition changes or until the student transfers, promotes to a new school, or leaves the district.
-If the condition changes, a revised Medical Statement form signed by a recognized medical authority must be submitted.
+- Medical Statements are in effect until the condition changes or the student leaves the district.
+If the condition changes, a revised Medical Statement form signed by a state licensed healthcare professional must be submitted.

 - For children with disabilities who only require modifications in texture (such as chopped, ground, or pureed foods), a recognized medical authority’s written instruction, indicating the appropriate food texture is required.

 - Schools are not required to provide a specific brand name food item that may be requested or identified on the written medical statement.
 Instead, the child affected by an allergy must be offered the appropriate food substitution which does not contain the allergen that adversely affects the child.

 - Student Nutrition Services may make reasonable accommodations for students who are not disabled, but who are unable to consume a food item because of medical or other special dietary needs.
 Such determinations will be made on a case by case basis when supported by a statement (using the Medical Statement form), signed by a state licensed healthcare professional (licensed physicians, physician assistant, or nurse practitioner).
 This provision covers those students who have allergies or food intolerance’s but do not have life-threatening or anaphylactic reactions.

 Student Nutrition Services does not make meal accommodations based on personal preferences or religious convictions.